 What do you do with a bunch of numbers and health data?
 No worries.
 We are here to explain how these pieces of information can help you attain your goals.

-You can find many types of fitness trackers that use an app to help you track metrics, get the most of the functionality, and receive recommendations.
+You can find many types of fitness trackers that use an app to help you track metrics, get the most out of the functionality, and receive recommendations.
 For example, Fitbit uses the Fitbit app while Garmin Connect tracks your health data with your Garmin fitness tracker.

 Once you have downloaded the app, you need to input your information in your profile.
 This is a very important step because the more accurate your information the more specific and personalized feedback you will receive.
 Fitness watches that do not use an application you just need to access your stats right from the device.